Dead Ringers on Amazon Prime Video - all you need to knowMay 18 | 1 min read

-The Grand Tour and Who Wants To Be a Millionaire presenter will run a 1000-acre working farm in a new Amazon Original series.
+The Grand Tour and Who Wants To Be a Millionaire presenter will run a 1000-acre working farm in a new Amazon Original series, I Bought the Farm.

-Jeremy Clarkson has revealed his new Amazon Original TV show – an eight-part solo series, I Bought A Farm.
+Jeremy Clarkson has revealed his new Amazon Original TV show – an eight-part solo series, provisionally titled I Bought the Farm.

-A self-confessed "inept townie", the Grand Tour presenter will run his own 1000-acre working farm in the heart of the British countryside.
+A self-confessed "inept townie", the Grand Tour presenter will run his own 1000-acre working farm in Oxfordshire.